2dof/esp_control/README.md

 *DOCUMENTATION*
   - [x] Project architecture and algorithms description (doc) - not public
-  - [#] micropython usage documentation
+  - [x] micropython usage documentation

 **IMPLEMENTATION**

-  - [x] Python implementation ( code based on classes), :exclamation: - not public
+  - [x] Micropython implementation (code based on structures)
-  - [x] Micropython implementation (code based on structures)  :exclamation: → IN PROGRESS (actually not public)
+  - [x] Python implementation (code based on classes), :exclamation: - not public
   - [ ] C implementation (code based on structures)   :exclamation: → IN PROGRESS (actually not public)

 *Tools*
-  - [ ] serial protocol communication ( data exchange and controller configuration)
+  - [x] serial protocol communication ( data exchange and controller configuration)-  in progres
-  - [ ] desktop APP for configuration, simulation and testing
+  - [ ] desktop APP for configuration, simulation and testing - - not public/ in progress

 **END NOTE:** with hope in the future i will add more functionalities like:
   - more P-I-D alghorithms implementations
   - PID controller autotuning functions
   - more advanced API: Cascade, fed-forward control implementation examples